Meitetsu Kōwa Line: Services

-Prior to the March 2023 revision of timetables, many trains provided through service to Utsumi Station via the Chita New Line, which was drastically reduced after March 2023.
-Most trains provide through service to Kanayama Station via Tokoname Line.
-Meitetsu Limited Express services to Nagoya Station departs from Kōwa every 30 minutes.
+Prior to the March 2023 timetable revision, many trains provided through service to Utsumi Station via the Chita New Line, which was reduced after March 2023.
+Five different types of service are operated on the line.
+Most trains provide through service to Kanayama Station via the Tokoname Line.
+Meitetsu Limited Express services to Nagoya Station depart from Kōwa every 30 minutes.
+Rapid Express trains are limited to the morning of weekdays, one bound for Kōwa Station and two in the direction of Ōtagawa Station.